ngs-docs/2021-august-remote-computing/_main.utf8.md

 this will also dictate the _priority_ with which our job is run.
-This is heavily cluster and account dependent; on farm, your datalab-XX accounts have access to `high2`, `med2`, and `low2`, for example, which let you run on CPU-intensive nodes at high, medium, and low priority.  (@CTB see below)
+This is heavily cluster and account dependent; on farm, your datalab-XX accounts have access to `high2`, `med2`, and `low2`, for example, which let you run on CPU-intensive nodes at high, medium, and low priority.
+See [Partitions], below.
 * the **memory** required to run our job.
 We can request a specified amount of memory with the following flag: `--mem=<number>Gb`
 * we can have slurm **e-mail** us updates about our job, such as when it starts(`BEGIN`), ends(`END`), if it fails(`FAIL`) or all of the above (`ALL`).
 There are many other mail-type arguments: REQUEUE, ALL, TIME_LIMIT, TIME_LIMIT_90 (reached 90 percent of time limit), TIME_LIMIT_80 (reached 80 percent of time limit), TIME_LIMIT_50 (reached 50 percent of time limit) and ARRAY_TASKS.
 We can request slurm emails us with the following flags: `--mail-user=<your_email> --mail-type=<argument>`
 * we can also give jobs specific **names**.
 To name your job use: `-J <job_name>` Be careful, as there is a limit to the number of characters your job name can be.